7th January 1963

 TONY BOLTON & THE FEDERALS

 From Watford and born out of long forgotten band The Beatniks, Bolton & The Feds were another group who recorded for Parlophone Records with their debut single “Brazil”, released during this very month.
 Despite employing the talents of Mr Bolton on vocals, it would appear that a lot of their output was Tornado-inspired instrumentals which suggests they had one of those contracts that allowed them to release material under both camps.
 Not that it mattered that much as chart action was non-existent either way.
 Other Parlophone 45’s followed, including a cover version of The Platters “Twilight Time” and their final release, 1965’s “Bucket Full Of Love” but they never threatened to trouble the charts with their particular brand of beat music.
 As the mid-60’s beckoned, The Top Twenty effectively became a nursery for a number of musicians who later found fame and fortune elsewhere, a situation that was no doubt being repeated in venues the length and breadth of the country.
 Hiding within The Federals line-up was keyboard player Tony Kaye (real name Tony Selvidge.)
 He was a member of several bands during the 60’s, amongst them Johnny Taylor’s Star Combo and Jimmy Winston & His Reflections but later became an original member of Yes and appeared on their breakthrough album “The Yes Album” in 1970.
-Incidentally, Tony Bolton & The Federals were one of those bands incorrectly labelled under the “Comedy/Vocal/Instrumental” umbrella.
-Unless Bolton augmented his vocal performance with a stand-up routine, I think we can safely say that this piece of info is not strictly accurate.
-Intriguingly there is also a grainy Pathe News film snippet that has recently available on YouTube featuring Bolton with Helen Shapiro.
+Incidentally, Tony Bolton & The Federals were one of those bands labelled under the “Comedy/Vocal/Instrumental” umbrella and even though one cannot imagine Bolton augmenting his vocal performance with a stand-up routine, apparently the description turns out to be true as, according to a Top 20 blog contributor, one of the band who also played the trumpet used to lark about on stage quite a lot.
+Intriguingly there is also a grainy Pathe News film snippet that has appeared on YouTube featuring Bolton with Helen Shapiro.
 This apparently dates from 1968 and was filmed in, of all places, Romania.
 Which means that Bolton was probably one of the first British male singers to perform behind the iron curtain.
 The Romanian connection is cemented still further by an appearance of an album by the band released in that country in 1965.
 The album, featuring cover versions of well known pop songs, was undoubtedly intended as an attempt to give the culturally-starved eastern Europeans some good old British rock n’roll.

 28th January 1963